World Languages

 Mandarin I - Grade 9 –11, Yearlong course

-This course will introduce the student to the study of Mandarin Chinese.
+This course will introduce students to the study of Mandarin Chinese.
 It is designed for true beginners in the language.
-The goals of this course are to introduce students to basic pronunciation, sentence structures, reading and writing of modern Chinese, and a general understanding of cultural practices in the Chinese-speaking world
+The goals of this course are to introduce students to basic pronunciation, sentence structures, reading and writing of modern Chinese, as well as a general understanding of cultural practices in the Chinese-speaking world.

 UC/CSU approved course